steadramon/ESPGeiger/docs/outputs/radmon.md

 # Radmon.org

-ESPGeiger can submit CPM values every 60 seconds to [radmon.org](https://radmon.org/), the global radiation monitoring map and community for geiger counter enthusiasts.

-To submit to radmon.org you will require a user account.
-After registering at [radmon.org](https://radmon.org/) you will be able to configure a __data sending password__ for ESPGeiger in the radmon.org station [Control Panel](https://radmon.org/index.php/control-panel).

-ESPGeiger should be configured with your radmon.org username and __data sending password__.
+ESPGeiger allows you to contribute to the global monitoring of radiation levels by submitting your Geiger counter readings to [radmon.org](https://radmon.org/).
+Radmon is a free community for enthusiasts interested in tracking background radiation and potential events.

+1. __Register on radmon.org__: Create a free account on the radmon.org website.
+2. __Configure Data Sending Password__: Login to your radmon.org account and navigate to the [Control Panel](https://radmon.org/index.php/control-panel).
+Within the control panel, locate the section for setting up the __data sending password__ for your station.
+3. __Configure ESPGeiger__: In the ESPGeiger web interface, click __Config__ and enter your radmon.org username and the __data sending password__ in the relevant fields.
+ESPGeiger will submit your CPM readings to radmon.org every 60 seconds.

 ESPGeiger will report the submission status in the Web Interface console.
+Once your ESPGeiger is set up and transmitting data, your station will appear on the radmon.org map and Stations list.